mahavedalla/mahavedalla/docs/en/questions/dhamma/discussion-of-beings/discussion-of-noble-individuals/discussion-of-arahantship/discussion-of-the-properties-of-the-arahant/whether-an-arahant-is-infallible-about-the-vinaya.md

 ---
-Question: Whether an Arahant is infallible about the Vināya?
+Question: Whether an Arahant is infallible about the Vinaya?
 Category: Arahatta
 Tags:
 Sutta References: